thor314/obsidian-setup/Getting Started with Obsidian.md

 [^4]: YAML metadata is information about the file that can be conveniently generated with templates.
 Eg, the following codeblock, contains file descriptor stuff that goes at the top of files
 ```
 ---
+# Getting Started with Obsidian
-creation date: <% tp.file.creation_date() %>
+creation date: 2022-11-06 16:03
 tags: [topic/example, note/web]
 sibling: \[\[Some Note\]\]
 parent: \[\[Some Daddy or Mommy Note\]\]
 template: [[some-template]]
 ---
 \#another-tag
 Note that the tags in the yaml and in the hashtags play nicely with one another.
 ```
 [^5]:  How to choose between creating a QA Capture, QA Template, QA Macro, `Templater: Create new note from template`, and `Advanced new file: create new note` with a default directory template:
 - Templater create new note from template: Least setup, just write the template.
 Creat a new note from a template, filed at the top level directory.
 You will have to move the file to it's correct location.
 - Advanced new file and default directory template: A little setup.
 If every note in a directory uses the same template, the least finicky way to create a file is use the Templater directory default template feature.
 You will be prompted for a directory location, then a filename.
 - QA Template: Some setup and testing.
 Create a new note from a given template, either in a given directory (less useful) or with a dynamic directory selection (more useful).
 Allows the user to set a file naming convention.
 - QA Capture: As much setup as QA Template.
 Besides adding new content to other notes, QA capture can also be used to create notes from templates.
 QA Capture does not have dynamic directory selection, but is as useful as QA template if you already know where the file needs to be created.